Loading ... Please wait.

 b.
 Operational Strategies

 In addition to programmatic strategies, UNDP also has a large number of operational strategies.
-Examples include the integrated resource mobilization strategy, the strategy for engagement with international financial institutions, the procurement strategy, the audit strategy and many others.

 Operational strategies need to be aligned with UNDP's priorities, as outlined in the Strategic Plan.
 They serve to map out the broader approach towards the implementation of corporately identified institutional effectiveness priorities and may be revised or adjusted to reflect new opportunities and lessons learned.

-2. Position papers
+2. Position Papers

 The terms roadmaps and action plans are often used interchangeably for a detailed plan to guide progress towards an objective.
 Roadmaps and action plans enable an organization to visualize options to reach objectives.
 They list actionable steps, interdependencies among them, alternative routes to reach the objectives as well as critical assets and potential roadblocks.
 Roadmaps and action plans are dynamic and can be adjusted when needed.
 They are often costed and timed and progress regarding their implementation is frequently tracked and assessed.
-In UNDP, examples for roadmaps and action plans include(d) the Procurement Roadmap, the ICT Roadmap, the Resource Mobilization Action Plan and others.